Kitch-iti-Kipi: Michigan’s BIG Spring Visitors Guide

 Explore Kitch-iti-kipi and the Surrounding Area

 The best part about a visit to the bubbling springs is the hand-operated observation raft with a viewing window that gives passengers a perfect look at the fast-flowing spring and aquatic life below.
-Watch through the viewing window or over the side and see trout and age-old tree trunk and limbs as you cross the crystal-clear water.
+Watch through the viewing window or over the side and see lake trout, brown trout and brook trout and age-old tree trunk and limbs as you cross the crystal-clear water.

 Kitch-iti-Kipi is open year-round, and it’s a beautiful spot to see some brilliant Michigan fall colors.
 In the winter, you can visit as the water maintains its 45-degree temperature and does not freeze over.
 Spring in Michigan’s upper peninsula is beautiful, too.
 There’s not as many tourists in the spring, so you can spend more time taking in the stunning natural setting.